Conservation and restoration of bone, horn, and antler objects: Treatment

 Treatment is the intentional application of a restoration process to an object in need of care by a conservation professional.
 Reasons for treatments can vary, whether to repair significant damage, to stabilize an object in poor condition, or to prepare an object for exhibition.
-Whatever the reason it is important to note that "Restorations--indeed all treatments--are cumulative.
+Whatever the reason it is important to note that "Restorations—indeed all treatments—are cumulative.
 The preservation of objects in perpetuity implies that they will undergo treatments in the future as many have already in the past.
 Thus there is an ethical imperative for minimizing treatment since subsequent intrusion moves the object farther from its original state."
 This can be especially true of bone, antler, and horn, objects, already removed from their original environments.
 Bone, horn, and antler objects are often part of museum collections and are unique because they require special considerations in terms of care.
 For example, bone, being an organic material, if placed under the right conditions will eventually break down whether in nature or in the collections. causing treatment to be necessary.

 Determining material

 Treatment methods may differ for each material, ivory for example is more dense than bone and may crack or delaminate while drying.
 Determining the type of material is necessary to determine the course of treatment.
 Before treating an object a condition assessment is completed to ascertain what condition the object is in before deciding whether treatment is necessary and if so what course of action is best.
 The relative condition of bone can be tested in many cases, by compressing the surface of the material.
-"One good indication of condition is the hardness of the surface… If it compresses or feels spongy, the material has deteriorated."
+"One good indication of condition is the hardness of the surface...
+If it compresses or feels spongy, the material has deteriorated."

 Different objects, whether organic, composite, or inorganic, have different needs.
 Treatment methods should be a reflection of those needs and carried out accordingly.

 Stabilization, repair, and restoration

 Once the condition of the object and what the issues facing the object have been determined a course of treatment is decided upon.
 "Any conservation activity should, therefore, follow sufficient research in order to identify the needs of the objects and safeguard their values and functions."
 In other words, different objects have different needs and treatment methods should be carried out accordingly.
 For example, consolidation is a treatment method that can strengthen an object that is weakened, but it can also interfere with chemical analysis.
-Stains might be able to be removed but the process could damage the bone if it isn't done carefully.
+Stains might be able to be removed but the process could damage the bone if it is not done carefully.
 Conservators must choose between varying methods of treatment.
 Should they allow the object to crack rather than apply the consolidant and simply stabilize the object as much as possible?
 Or complete the treatment, restoring the object to its original condition?